 Talkiatry can match you with a real psychiatrist who takes your insurance and is seeing new patients.
 They’re in-network with major insurers and offer medication management.
 Get started with a short online assessment

-Common side effects of SSRIs & SNRIs can include:
+Common side effects of SSRIs and SNRIs may include:*2, 3

 - Nausea